DLEEMOJ/security-guidance/README.md

 ## Repository details

-This repo is inspired by, and borrows from, [GDS's technical guidance][gds-way] site and [MoJ's technical guidance][technical-guidance].
+this repo is inspired by, and borrows from, [GDS's technical guidance][gds-way] site and [MoJ's technical guidance][technical-guidance].

 Content in the `main` branch is created in [DITA](https://en.wikipedia.org/wiki/Darwin_Information_Typing_Architecture) format, and stored in the `dita` directory.
 When a build is required, the `builder.ant` script in the `buildUtils` directory is run.
 By default, it creates Markdown, PDF, and EPUB format output.
 The result output documents are put into a *clean* `docs` directory.